 The main player in procrastination is always, justification.
 If your procrastination can’t hide behind something else, it will never win.
 When learning how to overcome procrastination you need to identify procrastination AND the different masks it hides behind.

 Justification of Procrastination

-Because procrastination is a great source of stress, it can not only hide behind preferable behaviours but also less frowned upon negative ones.
+Because procrastination is a great source of stress, it can not only hide behind preferable behaviors but also less frowned upon negative ones.
 For example:

-- Distraction with other behaviours to avoid thinking of the task (like surfing the internet or flipping through cat videos at work.)
+- Distraction with other behaviors to avoid thinking of the task (like surfing the internet or flipping through cat videos at work.)